 Combine all ingredients into a small glass jar and mix well.
-Apply solution directly to stain and scrub gently with your finger or an old toothbrush.
-Allow stain remover to sit for at least 15 minutes or up to an hour for bad stains.
+Apply the solution directly to stain and scrub gently with your finger or an old toothbrush.
+Allow the stain remover to sit for at least 15 minutes or up to an hour for bad stains.
 I find that this usually does the trick for the toughest of stains, including those pesky olive oil stains!

 DIY Fabric Softener and Dryer Sheets

 Commercial fabric softeners leave a slippery film on your fabrics making them feel soft.
 This chemical film makes contact with your skin when you wear clothes and sleep on your bedsheets.
 There are lots of opportunities for your skin to absorb these toxic chemicals, so an all-natural and homemade option will be safer.

 - 1/8 cup vegetable glycerin